tldr-pages/tldr/pages/common/browser-sync.md

 # browser-sync

-> Starts local web server that updates browser on file changes.
+> A local web server that updates browser on file changes.
 > More information: <https://browsersync.io/docs/command-line>.

 - Start a server from a specific directory: